 #33.
 In the Realm box, configure a realm name.
 Then click OK.

-Realm is security boundary which allow user authentication within that boundary.
-If the use moves to other realm boundary then they need to re-authenticate to access.
+Realm is a security boundary which allows user authentication within that boundary.
+If the user moves to other realm boundary then they need to re-authenticate to access.
 Realm feature provides greater security to Web server.

 #34.
 URL Authorization

 This is a new security feature in IIS 6.0.
 Based on user’s role as defined in LDAP queries, Authorization Manager Scripts, and custom-created user roles, IIS provides authorization to a particular URL.
 You need to associate the URL with an Authorization Manager store in which the authorization policy for the URL is contained.